-At least 3 credits must be earned in ethics [BUS 323 Business Ethics]
+At least 3 credits must be earned in ethics IBUS 323 Business Ethics d.
+Humanities Elective e.
+Social Sciences/History

-3. Humanities Elective

 At least 3 credits must be earned in a humanities elective.
 Humanities subjects include, but are not limited to, advanced writing, literature, foreign languages, religion, philosophy, art, and music.